goschtl/zope/z3c.componentdebug/trunk/src/z3c/componentdebug/README.txt

     >>> class IBar(Interface): pass
     >>> class IBaz(Interface): pass

-reportRequiredAdapters
+inspectRequiredAdapters
 ----------------------

-reportRequiredAdapters provides inspection of registrations that provide a specific interface.
+inspectRequiredAdapters provides inspection of registrations that provide a specific interface.
 Unlike zope.app.apidoc.getRequiredAdapters, however, it takes a list of objects to adapt and for each object reports which registrations